schappim/mBot-Gitbook/section-3-chapter-15-motor-control.md

 ---

-In the last chapter we learned how to get the two LEDs to display two different colors.
+In the last chapter we learned how to get the two LEDs to display two different colours.
 In this part of the crash course, we are going to learn how to use the two motors.
 Each mBot comes with two motors, left and right, depending on how you look at it.

 They are connected each one to one of two ports like shown in the image below.